Wordsworth Grasmere unveils new interactive exhibition

 “My research question shifted from asking how we study time to asking, how can we make time together?
 In response, I’ve designed The Time Lab as a zone of possibility—a space where I can ‘get into the water’ with visitors to learn about time and memory in community.
 My hope is to create an evolving artwork that honours the connectedness of all things—nature, poetry, and our own vital stories—and to see what new possibilities arise when we explore them together."

-The Time Lab is now open to the public and will remain in situ until the end of October.
+The Time Lab opened to the public on June 24 and will remain in situ until the end of October 2025.
 As a continually evolving exhibition, no one visitor will have the same experience, as Stacey continually adapts and updates her works of art.

 Tickets to Wordsworth Grasmere cost £16 per adult and £8 for children.Other concessions and family-friendly tickets are available.
 Tickets last a whole year offering future visits for free.